 What remains of the plan?

 Today, the banks of the Seine in central Paris have been given back to pedestrians.
-While the political right was opposed to their closure to traffic, no major mayoral candidate has proposed converting them back.
+While the political right was opposed to their closure to traffic, no major mayoral candidate in this year’s municipal elections has proposed converting them back.
 East of the bassin de l’Arsenal, however, a two-way trunk road remains, extending the A4 to the edge of the 4th arrondissement.

 Few traces remain of the rest of the plan.
 Where buildings were cleared along the rue Vercingétorix, a series of public gardens have been installed.
 Elsewhere, the only testament to the roads is their absence.